Onyx-Protocol/Onyx/docker/de/Readme.md

 $ docker run -p 1999:1999 --name chaincore chaincore/developer
 ```

-By default, once you stop a running a container, all data is lost.
 Chain Core stores data in three locations: a data directory, a separate Postgres database, and a log directory.
 To persist the data, create directories on your development machine and mount them to the container on `docker run`:

 ```sh
 $ mkdir -p /path/to/store/datadir